mitsuhisaT/django-rpi-tph-monitor/README.md

 * Python development environment
   * We supported only Python 3.7 upper version.

-## Set up
+## Set up Raspberry Pi
+You must set up your Raspberry Pi.

 ### download newest Raspbian
-We recommend using official Raspbian which can download from [Raspberry Pi Downloads][rpbod].
+I recommend using official Raspbian which can download from [Raspberry Pi Downloads][rpbod].
 You will choose "Raspbian Buster with desktop and recommended software" or "Raspbian Buster with desktop".